 Question patients regarding any prior history of reactions to parenteral iron products [see Warnings and Precautions (5.1)].

 Serious Hypersensitivity Reactions

-Serious Typersensioning reactions Advise patients to report reactions and symptoms of hypersensitivity that may develop during and following Injectafer administration, such as rash, itching, dizziness, lightheadedness, swelling, and breathing problems [see Warnings and Precautions (5.1)].
+Advise patients to report any signs and symptoms of hypersensitivity that may develop during and following Injectafer administration, such as rash, itching, dizziness, lightheadedness, swelling, and breathing problems [see Warnings and Precautions (5.1)].